Purple Loosestrife & Allies

 Grass-poly Lythrum hyssopifolia

 Native.
 Extremely rare with only two established locations for the species in the entire country, one of which is in Cambridgeshire in a seasonally flooded, arable field.
 Formerly occurred in Suffolk and may occasionally appear from spilt birdseed.
-Unexpectedly, this species turned up at a wetland restoration project in Norfolk in 2020.
+Unexpectedly, this species turned up at a wetland restoration project in North Norfolk in 2020 and again in South Norfolk in 2024.
 Flowers June to July.
 Grows to 25cm in height, typically rather low and sprawling.
 The leaves are distinctly narrower than those of False Grass-poly.
 Flowers usually have six petals but some may have four or five.

 Grass-poly Grass-poly Grass-poly Grass-poly